catzy007/catzy007.github.io/posts/2021-12-16-trying-portable-cassette-player-in-2021/index.md

 </p>

 Starting from the left is Panasonic RX-SX20 including battery adapter but seems like the paint is destroyed by what i think is battery acid.
-Then in the middle is Sony WM-FX37 which from the outside.
+Then in the middle is Sony WM-FX37.
 Then the last one is Aiwa which is the most interesting for me.

 Here is my attempt to fix RX-SX20.
 Some traces clearly broken and with my current capability of fixing things now, i don't think that i can do it.
 Here is my [iFixit forum post](https://www.ifixit.com/Answers/View/714615/Battery+leak+require+board+level+repair)